jojobear13/shinpokered/README.md

 Reproduction and FPGA hardware (such as the Modretro Chromatic, FPGBC, and Analogue Pocket) may also display these messages depending on their design and their emulation cores.

 These messages are informative in nature and do not impede play.
 That said, it is encouraged to switch to a more accurate emulator to avoid things like graphical glitches and other weirdness.
 See "Compatibility Notes" for more info.

+> **What are some other patch projects with similar goals as Shin Pokemon?**

+Shin Pokemon is not like most "enhancement" projects in the Pokemon fan community.
+It can best be compared to other fix-it patches made by fans such as Final Fantasy VI: Revised Old Style Edition or Chrono Trigger: Bugfix and Uncensoring Patch.
+If you enjoy Shin Pokemon and want a similar experience for Gen 2, then the team recommends a patch called Pokemon Perfect Crystal (2020 Update).

 > **How hard is Shin Pokemon in terms of difficulty?**